tom-howard/ros/docs/COM2009/la1/week5.md

     If all is good, then this client node should call the action server, which will - in turn - make the robot move forwards until it reaches a certain distance from an obstacle up ahead, at which point the robot will stop, and your client node will stop too.
 Once this happens, reorient your robot (using the `turtlebot3_teleop` node) and launch the client node again to make sure that it is robustly stopping in front of obstacles repeatedly, and when approaching them from a range of different angles.

-{{% nicenote info "Important" %}}
+    !!! info "Important"
         Make sure that your preemption functionality works correctly too, so that the robot never moves any further than 2 meters during a given action call!
-{{% /nicenote %}}

-### Some advanced exercises (if you're feeling adventurous!) {#advanced}
+## Some advanced exercises (if you're feeling adventurous!) {#advanced}

 Want to do more with the ROS skills that you have now developed?!
 Consider the following advanced exercises that you could try out now that you know how to use ROS Actions!

-{{% nicenote note %}}
+!!! note
     We know that you have done a lot this week already, and these are really just suggestions for more advanced things that you may want to explore in your own time, or to help with the further work that you will do in Lab Assignment #2...
-{{% /nicenote %}}

 #### Advanced Exercise 1: Implementing a Search strategy {#adv_ex1}

 What you developed in [the previous exercise](#ex4) could be used as the basis for an effective robot search strategy.
 Up to now, your Action Client node should have the capability to call your `Search.action` server to make the robot move forwards by 2 meters, or until it reaches an obstacle (whichever occurs first), but you could enhance this further:

 * Between action calls, your *client* node could make the robot turn on the spot to face a different direction and then issue a further action call to make the robot move forwards once again.
 * The turning process could be done at random, or it could be informed by the **result** of the last action call, i.e.: if (on completion) the server has informed the client that it detected an object at an angle of, say, 10&deg; *anti-clockwise* from the front of the robot, then the client might then decide to turn the robot *clockwise* in an attempt to turn away from the object before issuing its next action call to make the robot move forwards again.
 * By programming your client node to repeat this process over and over again, the robot would (somewhat randomly) travel around its environment safely, stopping before it crashes into any obstacles and reorienting itself every time it stops moving forwards. *This is effectively an implementation of a basic robotic search strategy!*

-    {{< nicenote tip "Enhancing this further..." >}}
+    !!! tip "Enhancing this further..."
         Imagine SLAM was running at the same time too... your robot could be building up a map of its environment in the background as it slowly explored every part of it!
-    {{< /nicenote >}}

 #### Advanced Exercise 2: Autonomous Navigation using waypoint markers {#adv_ex2}

 In the Week 3 session you used SLAM to construct a map of an environment ([Exercise 3](../week3/#ex3)) and then issued navigation requests to the `move_base` action server, via the command-line, ([Exercise 4](../week3/#ex4)) to make your robot move to a zone marker, based on coordinates that you had established beforehand.
 Now that you know how to build Action Client Nodes in Python you could return to your `week2_navigation` package and build a new node that makes the robot move sequentially between each zone marker programmatically.

 * Your node could cycle through the coordinates of all four of the zone markers (or "waypoints") that you established whilst using SLAM to build a map of the environment ([as per Exercise 3](../week3/#ex3)).
 * Your node could monitor the status of the `move_base_simple` action call to know when the robot has reached a zone marker, so that it knows when to issue a further action call to move on to the next one.
 * You could refer to [the launch file that you created in the Week 3 session](../week3/#launch_file) to launch all the Navigation processes that need to be running in order to enable and configure the ROS Navigation Stack appropriately for the TurtleBot3 robot.